Culture of the People's Republic of China: Publishing

 In 1984 statistics showed that 17 of the country's 418 publishing establishments were in Shanghai, whereas Beijing was home to 160 publishers.
 In 1985 plans were announced to foster the growth of the publishing industry in Chongqing, Xi'an, Wuhan, and Shenyang to take some of the workloads from Beijing and Shanghai.

 Different publishers were assigned to specific kinds of publications.
 For example, the People's Publishing House was responsible for publishing works on politics, philosophy, and the social sciences; the People's Literature Publishing House produced ancient and modern Chinese and foreign literature and literary history and theory; the China Publishing House had the principal responsibility for collating and publishing Chinese classical literary, historical, and philosophical works; and the Commercial Press was the principal publisher of Chinese-to-foreign-language reference works and translations of foreign works in the social sciences.
 Other publishers dealt with works in specialized fields of science.

 In addition to the routine method of distributing books to bookstores in major cities, other methods of distribution were devised to meet the special needs of readers in urban and rural areas throughout the country.
 Mobile bookshops made regular visits to factories, mines, rural villages, and People's Liberation Army units, and service was provided in those locations through which individuals could request books.
 Arrangements were made with the libraries of educational institutions and enterprises to supply them with the books that they required, and books specifically applicable to certain industries were systematically recommended and provided to the departments concerned.
 Also, book fairs and exhibits frequently were provided at meetings and in public parks on holidays and other special occasions.

 Deregulation of Chinese video game market

 In the fall of 2013, the government of China announced that they were admitting foreign game companies to sell their games in China.

 Background and before the deregulation

-In 2000, the CPC government banned people in China from selling stationary-type home game machines made by foreign companies because the government thought the game machines were harmful to young people.
+In 2000, the CCP government banned people in China from selling stationary-type home game machines made by foreign companies because the government thought the game machines were harmful to young people.
 However, one year after the ban, online games became popular, and the game problem of young people was not solved.
 In addition, Nintendo cooperated with Wei Yen to sell iQue Player, which can play Nintendo 64 games in China legally.
 On the other hand, underground video game copies prevailed.
 For example, Wii consoles were copied and sold as Vii.
 PS3s were also copied.
 As a result, the regulation did not make sense.